jforjohn/data_pipeline/README.md

 For the sake of simplicity we store the results locally and in the folder indicated in `config.ini` in folders using the name of task_id.

 In Jupyter Notebook (`src/TestAPIquery.ipynb`) we test the queries and how we can use the response to access the data.

+To start playing around the API you can go to `http:<IP>:8080/api/v1/svc_ml/docs` where you can see all the endpoints, their arguments and their methods to be called.